Noisy96/dzcode.io/data/articles/How_To_Add_Your_Article_To_DzCode/content.md

-# How To Add Your Article To dzCode
+# How to Add Your Article to Dzcode

 This Tutorial will show you how to add your own article on our website [DzCode.io](https://dzcode.io)